 Place a sifter over a medium sized bowl.
 Sift in the flour, salt and baking powder.
 Sifting will get rid of any clumps and introduce a bit of air and lift.
 If you don't have a sieve, you can use a whisk.
 I like to double sift, but just once works too.

 Creaming the wet ingredients:

-You'll want your butter to be soft and pliable but not too soft and runny.
-Using a paddle attachment, beat the sugar on a medium speed for about one minute.
+You'll want your butter to be soft and pliable and not soft and runny.
+Using a paddle attachment, beat the butter for about 1 minute.
 I use a stand mixer, but a hand mixer or even a wooden spoon will work with enough elbow grease.
-You'll want the butter to turn a slightly lighter color, and be nice and even, with no clumps.
+You'll want the butter to turn a slightly lighter color, and be a bit fluffier, with no clumps.